Ozame/aigrad/gradu/mapping_process.md

   - final_results = the working file, should be kept clean and safe.
 Has all the articles and will be used in the mapping process.

+- **Should cognitive architechture related papers be alway included?**
+  - Many such papers don't directly mention AGI or HLAI, but are still related in a way...
+E.g. Micropsi, and especially OpenCog.

+###### Terms mentioned often, possible keywords
+- Symbolic/subsymbolic
+- Cognitive architectures
+- NARS
+- OpenCog
+- AGI safety
+- AIXI?